StanisKo/stock-engine/README.md

 * *Beta*

   Measures volatility of an asset against the broader index (S&P 500, Dow Jones, Nasdaq, etc.).

   Displays the intensity of movement, not the direction: the asset moves in the same direction as index, either slower, same, or faster.

-  We're looking for HIGHEST Beta since we need stocks that have potential to grow faster than the market
+  We're looking for HIGHEST Beta since we need stocks that have potential to grow faster than the market.

   <br />